dereneaton/ipyrad/docs/HPC_script.rst

 Now open up a second screen which we will use to run the ipyrad API interactively.
-The code below could alternatively be saved as a python script and run
+The code below could alternatively be saved as a python script and run as ` python myscript.py`.

 .. code-block:: python